 Gaming has witnessed an unprecedented growth arc in the last decades, especially on PCs.
 That comes hand in hand with more people streaming their gameplay online to a niche audience.
 Software like OBS, Shadowplay, Xsplit does a fantastic job in capturing the gameplay.
 Naturally, the next step is to polish them into gameplay, montage video, or highlights you wish to post online.

-The good news is that there is a handful of gaming video editing software available.
-Catering to both free and paid sections, as a user would prefer.
+The good news is that there is plenty of gaming video editing software available, catering to both free and paid sections, as a user would prefer, this list also includes some open-source applications.
+Discover the top 10 gaming video editing software now.

 Get, set, and publish.
 That’s one way to define FilmForth.
 It gets easier as you start using the gaming video editing software.
 Currently, it’s available for Windows 10 platform and can be downloaded from the Microsoft Store.

 There are no frills or hidden technicalities to tangle in.
 Everything is right there on the screen.
 Drag and drop a video anywhere, and it gets opened in the editor.

 Starting with ease of use, we get two feeds in the project dashboard, consisting of audio and video.
 You get a red frame by frame feed of audio, and green contains the video.

 The main four sections of editing– edit, audio, text, picture in picture, and effects can be found on the project’s home screen.
 Among the most notable features is the voice-over, which lets you add voice using your computer’s microphone itself.
 Alternatively, audio files can be added and synced as well.